tierratechnologies/logmate.co.nz/content/blog/why-do-courier-drivers-not-have-to-follow-work-time-rules.md

 Microsleeps are short bursts of sleep, often experienced without the person even being aware they took place ([tuck.com](https://www.tuck.com/microsleep/)).
 During this time (which can last anywhere between a few seconds to a few minutes) a driver will not be able to respond to an external stimulus such as crossing the centre line, an upcoming turn or traffic lights.

 > Microsleep episodes do not discriminate based on the type of work a driver is undertaking or what their cargo is.
 So why do our work-time rules?

+### What Can We Do?

+We need to recognise that all commercial driving is exposed to the same risks associated with fatigue.
+Fatigue can occur long before someone gets behind the wheel of a vehicle.
+Furthermore, the type of vehicle and/or the type of work being completed has little effect on the level of fatigue it can impart on a driver.

+The exceptions included for the Small Passenger Service and Light Short-Haul Goods Delivery Industries don't accurately reflect the type of work (or the hours of work) that are being done by drivers.
+Continuing to allow these exceptions not only puts the drivers at risk but also all other NZ road users.